tpranoto/MatchPoint/README.md

 ## Getting Started

-The project requires Foursquare API in `.env` and SHA-1/SHA-256 fingerprints in `sharedDev.keystore` to run.
+The project requires Foursquare API in `.env` placed in root directory and SHA-1/SHA-256 fingerprints in `sharedDev.keystore` placed in `android/app` to run.

 ## Current Progress